shuup/shuup-guide/source/products.rst

 Adding Cross-Sells
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Related products can be sold together on Shoop's storefront by
+Related products can be sold together on Shuup's storefront by
-using Shoop's cross-selling feature.
+using Shuup's cross-selling feature.
 These relationships can be
-managed from the Shoop Product admin.
+managed from the Shuup Product admin.

 To add a relationship for a particular product, navigate to the product's
 page and select `Manage Cross-Selling` from the `Actions` menu.